romitagl/web-tools/README.md

 - **Customization options**: Adjust colors, size, and other properties of your QR codes
 - **Perfect for hospitality**: Create QR codes for guest Wi-Fi access, contact info, and check-in instructions

+### Media Tools

+- **Video Speed Controller**: Adjust video playback speed to create slow-motion or time-lapse effects
+- **No video uploads**: Process videos directly in your browser for complete privacy
+- **Preview capability**: See the results before downloading

 ### Network Tools

 - **CIDR Subnet Calculator**: Calculate network addresses, broadcast addresses, and IP ranges